elseorand/WYSIWYG_HTML/README.md

 ## Select<a id="sec-1-2"></a>

-The borders of selected elements become dotted and red.
+The borders of selected elements becomes dotted and red.
 Their children become transparent.
          You cau select some elements.

 ### Two ways of selecting<a id="sec-1-2-1"></a>